Choujindeng/demo_ios/iOS_Doc_EN/iOS_Integration_Guide.md

 @end</code></pre>

 Load rewarded video ad like this:
+**NOTE**:When loading Facebook ads, be sure to pass in userid to get the video callback.
 <pre><code>[[UPArpuAdManager sharedManager] loadADWithPlacementID:@"your rv placement id" extra:@{kUPArpuAdLoadingExtraUserIDKey:@"test\_user\_id"} delegate:self];</code></pre>

 To get notified on various ad loading event, you can implemente the methods in ad loading delegate: